thenexthub/package-manager/Sources/PackageManagerDocs/Documentation.docc/PackageCollections.md

 ### Using the package-collection CLI

-With the `swift package-collection` command-line interface, CodiraPM users can subscribe to package collections.
+With the `codira package-collection` command-line interface, CodiraPM users can subscribe to package collections.
 Contents of imported package
 collections are accessible to any clients of [libCodiraPM](<doc:CodiraPMAsALibrary>).

-`swift package-collection` has the following subcommands:
+`codira package-collection` has the following subcommands:
 - [`add`](<doc:PackageCollectionAdd>): Add a new collection
 - [`describe`](<doc:PackageCollectionDescribe>): Get metadata for a collection or a package included in an imported collection
 - [`list`](<doc:PackageCollectionList>): List configured collections